 We won’t call him “elder” just yet, but John Sundstrom is the closest thing Seattle has to a culinary statesman.
 The proof lies in his stunning restaurant, where starry lights twinkle above soft banquettes and the kitchen does elegant things with very local ingredients.
 Meanwhile, under the stairs to the mezzanine, his takeout counter, Slab, applies those same philosophies to sandwiches.
-That memorable dining room should go live again later this fall.
+After two years of takeout, that memorable dining room reopened in spring of 2022 with a new tasting menu format.

 Racha and Wassef Haroun’s original restaurant translates the Syrian and Lebanese flavors of their upbringing into elegant dishes served in an urbane, low-lit dining room.
 The menu of hummus, muhammara, end other mezze is reliably masterful; entrees also draw from seasonal Northwest ingredients.
 But Mamnoon deserves equal props for its lunch menu of man’oushe (also available as wraps).
 Seattle Met’s 2013 Restaurant of the Year.